adiaconou/mcp-google/memory-bank/projectbrief.md

 The **Google MCP Server** is a **personal productivity tool** that provides secure access to your personal Gmail account and Google services through the Model Context Protocol (MCP).
 It serves as a private bridge between AI agents (like Claude Desktop) and your Google services, enabling AI-powered management of your personal email, calendar, files, and documents while maintaining complete privacy and local control.

-## Project Status: Phase 6 Nearly Complete - Sheets Integration 80% Finished
+## Project Status: Phase 6 Complete - Sheets Integration Finished

-**Current Achievement**: Successfully implemented **15 MCP tools across 4 Google services** (Calendar, Gmail, Drive, Sheets) with comprehensive document processing and screenshot capabilities.
-The project has validated its architecture through incremental service development and is ready for final Sheets tool completion or expansion to remaining Google Workspace services.
+**Current Achievement**: Successfully implemented **16 MCP tools across 4 Google services** (Calendar, Gmail, Drive, Sheets) with comprehensive document processing, screenshot capabilities, and chart creation.
+The project has validated its architecture through incremental service development and is ready for expansion to remaining Google Workspace services or production hardening.

 ## Core Requirements